Syllabus for Political Science C

 The literature includes books, articles and working material.

 Examination is based upon participation in compulsory elements of the course and a written exam.
 The following grades will be applied: passed with distinction (VG), passed (G) and failed (U).
-In addition, grades will be given according to European Credit Transfer System (ECTS) that is using a seven-step scale.

 In order to pass the following is required: